-As a consultant for PSC’s talent and economics team, Patrick focuses on ways in which government and nonprofits can influence the economic outlook of all Michiganders, whether through improving education options or developing programs that create better jobs.
+As a consultant for PSC’s community and economic development team, Patrick focuses on ways in which government and nonprofits can influence the economic outlook of all Michiganders, whether through improving education options or developing programs that create better jobs.
 He produces accessible and compelling work for both policy wonks and the broader public, and his willingness to jump feet first into new policy topics and discuss them endlessly make him a versatile team member and, in his opinion, fun at parties.

 Prior to joining PSC, he served as a Governor’s Fellow under Gov. Terry McAuliffe of Virginia, working on issues related to prescription drug prices and workforce development.
 Patrick has also written for MLive on a variety of topics and worked as a reporter and producer for 1320 WILS radio in Lansing.

 Education: BA in Journalism from Michigan State University and an MPP from the Batten School of Leadership and Public Policy at University of Virginia

 With PSC since: June 2017

 PSC superpower: Fearless wielder of positive vibes

 Favorite part of working at PSC: The opportunity to work on some of the most critical issues facing the state

 Why Michigan?
 Beautiful seasons and endless opportunities for outdoor recreation